ralna/GALAHAD/doc/Julia/rst-dir/trs_functions.rst

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of general linear constraints, i.e., the number of rows of A, if any. m must be non-negative.
+		- is a scalar variable of type Int32 that holds the number of general linear constraints, i.e., the number of rows of A, if any. m must be non-negative.

 	*
 		- A_type

-		- is a one-dimensional array of type char that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the constraint Jacobian, :math:`A` if any.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the constraint Jacobian, $A$ if any.
 It should be one of 'coordinate', 'sparse_by_rows' or 'dense'; lower or upper case variants are allowed.

 	*
 		- A_ne

-		- is a scalar variable of type int, that holds the number of entries in :math:`A`, if used, in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in $A$, if used, in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- A_row

-		- is a one-dimensional array of size A_ne and type int, that holds the row indices of :math:`A` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size A_ne and type Int32 that holds the row indices of $A$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes, and in this case can be NULL.

 	*
 		- A_col

-		- is a one-dimensional array of size A_ne and type int, that holds the column indices of :math:`A` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense or diagonal storage schemes are used, and in this case can be NULL.

 	*
 		- A_ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of :math:`A`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 .. index:: pair: function; trs_reset_control
 .. _doxid-galahad__trs_8h_1aae677e64bacb35354f49326815b694c3: